eugenelepekhin/StrongTypeResource/README.md

 ```

 ### Enumeration Strings
-For strings that should be restricted to specific values, add a comment with `!` followed by allowed values:
+For strings that should be restricted to specific values, add a comment with the exclamation mark `!` followed by allowed values:
 ```
 !(Value1, Value2, Value3)
 ```